ananthchellappa/excel/README.md

-# excel
+# Excel Productivity Pack - Welcome!
 Personal macro workbook and other helpful stuff

 Please check out the YouTube video on how to use this https://youtu.be/TLteaxtuxoo

-What is the personal macro workbook and why should you care :
+What the Personal Macro Workbook is and why you should care :

 It is a collection of routines that are available to use in ANY other workbook.
 If there are certain routines you love, such as for filtering tables, then, if you use